precap/dcc-ex.github.io/docs/ex-rail/EX-RAIL-command-reference.rst

 ELSE - Alternate logic to any IF related command returning False
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Provides alternative logic to any IF related command returning False
+Provides alternative logic to any IF related command returning False.

 Must be proceeded by an ``IF()`` somewhere in the preceding commands.
 Must be followed by an ``ENDIF`` somewhere in the following commands.